- Kathleen Hanna

 HOW: Working directly with lawmakers in Washington and the United States and direct corporate outreach to designers using fur in their products, like Max Mara Fashion Group.

 TRACK RECORD: Introduced 5 bills to ban the production or sale of fur in Washington state in 2021, 2022, 2023 and 2024 and supported bills to ban do the same in Oregon, Hawaii and Rhode Island.
-We collaborated on campaigns that ended the sale of fur at: Macy's, Nordstrom, Saks 5th Avenue, Canada Goose, Moncler, Mario's, and Paul Stuart.
+We collaborated on campaigns that ended the sale of fur at: Max Mara, Macy's, Nordstrom, Saks 5th Avenue, Canada Goose, Moncler, Mario's, and Paul Stuart.
 Since the beginning of our campaign there has been a 40% reduction in fur factory farms across Washington state, and a 54% reduction country-wide.

-END GOAL: Remove animals from entertainment, research and other industries
+SOLUTION: Remove animals from entertainment, research and other industries

 SHORT TERM GOALS: Ban the sale of small mammals as pets in Washington, ban the use of exotic animals in traveling animal acts in Washington and Oregon